Brad Hams, author of Ownership Thinking determined there were three important conditions that must be in place for organizations to be successful:

 Consider how you can make work more fun between events:

 - First, as Jim Collins said, make sure you have the right people on the bus, and that they are sitting in the right seats.
-There are excellent tools to measure job fit; here’s one that we really like.
+There are excellent tools to measure job fit here.

 - Next, when creating a strategy, ensure you build in components that communicate progress (keeping score), celebrate successes, and when possible, shares in the reward through self-funding incentive plans.